-They’re one of the biggest heavy metal bands of all time and have had nothing short of a rollercoaster career.
+They’re the biggest heavy metal band of all time and have had nothing short of a rollercoaster career.
 But how much do you know?
 Here’s the complete 26-point alphabetical guide to everything ‘Tallica related – from Alcoholica to Zazula.

 A is for Alcoholica